Different Stages of a Civil Suit : An Overview

 The parties to the case shall attend the court on the day fixed in the summons in person or by their pleaders.
 If the parties are in attendance the court shall hear the suit or adjourn it to a future day.
 (Order IX Rule 1 of the CPC)

-If the plaintiff fails to pay the court fee or postal charges for service of summons the court shall dismiss the suit (Order IX Rule 2 & 3 of the CPC).
+If the plaintiff fails to pay the court fee or postal charges for service of summons the court shall dismiss the suit, under Order IX Rule 2 of the CPC.
+Order IX Rule 3 deals with dismissal when neither party appears.

-Neither party appears: Where neither party appears when the suit is called on for hearing the court may dismiss the suit (Order IX Rule 3 of CPC).
-But the court can set aside the dismissal if it is satisfied of the reasons for non-attendance or a fresh a suit can be brought in (Order IX Rule 4 of the CPC).
+Where neither party appears when the suit is called on for hearing the court may dismiss the suit (Order IX Rule 3 of CPC).
+But the court can set aside the dismissal if it is satisfied with the reasons for non-attendance or a fresh a suit can be instituted, under Order IX Rule 4 of the CPC.

-Plaintiff alone appears: If the plaintiff alone appears the court can order that the suit be heard exparte, if there is no deficiency in serving notice (Order IX Rule 6 of the CPC).
-If the defendant appears on the adjourned day and assigns good cause for previous non-appearance, he can be allowed to take part in the proceedings on paying cost or as directed by the court (Order IX Rule 6 of the CPC)
+If the plaintiff alone appears the court can order that the suit be heard ex parte, if the summons has been duly served under Order IX Rule 6 of the CPC.
+If the defendant appears on the adjourned day and shows sufficient cause for previous non-appearance, he can be allowed to take part in the proceedings on paying cost or as directed by the court, under Order IX Rule 7 of the CPC.

-Defendant alone appears: If defendant alone appears the court can dismiss the suit.
-The plaintiff is precluded from bringing a fresh suit in such a dismissal but he can apply for setting the dismissal aside (Order IX Rule 8 & 9 of the CPC).
+If defendant alone appears the court can dismiss the suit under Order IX Rule 8 of the CPC.
+The plaintiff is precluded from bringing a fresh suit following such dismissal but he can apply for setting the dismissal aside, under Order IX Rule 9 of the CPC).

-Ex-parte decree can be set aside: If a decree is passed ex-parte against the defendant, the defendant can seek to set aside the decree, on serving due notice to the other party (Order IX Rule 13 of the CPC).
+If a decree is passed ex-parte against the defendant, the defendant can seek to set aside the decree by showing sufficient cause for non-appearance and by serving due notice to the other party, under (Order IX Rule 13 of the CPC.

 Examination of parties

-At the first hearing of the suit the court shall ascertain from each party whether he admits or denies the allegations of facts made in the pleading.
-At the first hearing the court shall examine the parties and the companions orally (Order X Rule 1 of the CPC).
+At the first hearing of the suit the court shall ascertain from each party whether he admits or denies the allegations of fact made in the pleadings.
+At the first hearing the court shall examine the parties and the persons accompanying parties who can answer material questions orally, under Order X Rule 1 of the CPC.

-After recording the admission and denials at the first hearing, if the court finds any possibility of some sort of settlement acceptable to the parties, the court may refer the matter for arbitration conciliation, judicial settlement, lok adalat or mediation.
+After recording the admissions and denials at the first hearing, if the court finds any possibility of a settlement acceptable to the parties, the court may refer the matter for arbitration, conciliation, judicial settlement, lok adalat or mediation.
 If the alternative dispute resolution fails, the matter can again be referred to the court and the court can proceed with the suit as usual.

 At any subsequent hearing the court may examine any party present in the court who may be able to answer any material question relating to the suit.
-The substance will be reduced to writing by the judge.
+The substance of the examination shall be reduced to writing by the Judge.
 The written deposition will form part of the record.

 If a pleader refuses or is unable to answer any material question the court asks, the court may postpone the hearing of the suit to a day not later than 7 days.
-The court may pronounce its judgment even if the pleader does not come on the day (Order X Rule 4 of the CPC).
+The court may pronounce its judgment even if the pleader fails to appear on the day, under Order X Rule 4 of the CPC.

 Delivery of interrogatories

-Scandalous or irrelevant or mala fide interrogatories can be objected to by the other party on an application filed within 7 days of service.
-The court can struck out prolix, vexatious or unnecessary interrogatories.
+Scandalous or irrelevant or vexatious interrogatories can be objected to by the other party on an application filed within 7 days of service.
+The court can strike out prolix, vexatious or unnecessary interrogatories.

 Interrogatories can be answered by filing affidavit (in Form No 3, Appendix C of CPC) within ten days or the period that the court allows.